mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 All Issues and Proposed Solutions are presented at the weekly Team Meeting, including a pre-recording that can be replayed asynchronously at high speed to save time.

 Allow up to 5 minutes of discussion for each tactical (short-term) Proposed Solution and up to 20 minutes for each strategic (long-term) Proposed Solution.
-If in that time, the Decision-Maker feels that they have enough context to make a decision, they announce and write the decision.
+If in that time, the decision maker feels that they have enough context to make a decision, they announce and write the decision.
 The Solution is turned into one or more Next Actions with a DRI (Directly Responsible Individual) and Due Date for each.

 We use an Issue/Proposed Solution template to structure these issues, and typically include a recording of the issue so it can be explained quickly and concisely.

-If the Decision-Maker feels they don’t have enough context to make a decision, DO NOT spend more time talking about the Issue.
-Instead turn to the RAPID framework described below.
+If the decision maker feels they don’t have enough context to make a decision, DO NOT spend more time talking about the Issue.
+Instead turn to the RAPID decision making framework described below.

 # Type 1 vs Type 2 decisions